Today’s Sociology: Partisan Advocacy for ‘Woke’ Causes.

 Inquisition: Penalties Serve to Punish Offenders and Intimidate Potential Transgressors.

-Mark Regnerus’s Colleague is Furious a Christian Professor is Besmirching Her University
+Radical Sociologist is Furious a Christian Professor Besmirched Her University

-Similarly, when University of Texas sociologist, Mark Regnerus, reached a ‘wrong conclusion’ in an LGBT related study, his research was immediately discredited.
+When University of Texas sociologist, Mark Regnerus, reached a ‘wrong conclusion’ in an LGBT related study, his research was immediately discredited.
+He was called a “propagandist for heterosexual marriage who disguises his ideological biases behind a smoke screen of social science”.
 Over 200 sociologists signed a letter questioning his motives and integrity, and vilifying his character.
 A UT colleague commented:

 “I am disturbed by his irresponsible and reckless representation of social science research, and furious that he is besmirching my university to lend credibility to his ‘findings’…Pseudo-science that demonizes gay and lesbian families contributes to stress, and is not good for children.”